Menu

 How does our School Council work?

-• Each class teacher makes time to read the minutes and display them in the classroom.
-Other times are put aside if the representatives want to raise issues with their classmates.
+• Each class teacher makes time to read the minutes and display them

 • We can discuss any issues that we want to.
-They are usually concerned with school rules, policies, equipment, bullying, the playground and school grounds, school meals, clubs, etc. At the end of every meeting we always have the agenda item 'any other business'.
+They are usually concerned with school rules, policies, equipment, bullying, the playground and school grounds, school meals, clubs, etc.

 What have we achieved so far?